kedacore/keda-docs/content/docs/2.6/scalers/azure-event-hub.md

 When you do so, the Event Hub scaler will depend on the existence of two configurations you have to provide: `eventHubNamespace` and `eventHubName`.

+### Checkpointing Behaviour {#checkpointing-behaviour}

+* **Legacy behaviour:** C# applications, which use the `Microsoft.Azure.EventHubs` package, Java applications which use the `azure-eventhubs-eph` package or Python applications which use the `azure-eventhub` below `v5` are supported if no `checkpointStrategy` is specified.
+These legacy implementations are based on the `EventProcessorHost` client, which stores checkpoint information as blob container content.
+* **Current behaviour:** C# Applications that use the current `Azure.Messaging.EventHubs` package, Java applications which use the current `azure-messaging-eventhubs` package or Python applications since `azure-eventhub v5`, have to set the `checkpointStrategy`to `blobMetadata`.
+All these implementations based on the `EventProcessorClient` which stores checkpoint information as blob metadata.
+  * **Azure Functions:** Functions in C# using `Microsoft.Azure.WebJobs.Extensions.EventHubs` >= `5.0.0`, and functions in other languages that use `Microsoft.Azure.Functions.ExtensionBundle` >= `3.x` follow the current behaviour.
+Users have to set the `checkpointStrategy` to `blobMetadata` and `blobContainer` to `azure-webjobs-eventhub`, for the scaling to work as intended.

 ### Example